 Paying for care and support services

-How much will I have to pay for care and support services?
+How much will I have to pay for Care and Support services?

 The financial assessment will look at your income, savings and any other assets you have.

 The amount you'll have to pay, if any, will be calculated according to government guidelines and can take into account certain housing costs and disability-related spending.